cverluise/patentcity/docs/DE_MODEL_CARD.md

 ## 🎯 Intended use

 `de_ent_depatent0*_sm` have been specifically trained on DE patents (resp DE1C-DE977922C and DE1000001B-).
-The model's performance are not guaranteed out of this scope.
+The model's performances are not guaranteed out of this scope.